bsdfzzzy/vue2-hammer/README.md

 See [Hammer.js documentation](http://hammerjs.github.io/getting-started/) for all available events.

+### Supported gesrtures and directions

+#### gestures
+tap, pan, pinch, press, rotate, swipe, doubletap

+#### directions
+up, down, left, right, horizontal, vertical, all

+#### Note
+Users can use both the gesture and the direction like `v-hammer:swipe.left`.
+But if your combination is not exist in the hammer, it is not support.

 ## Run the Example

 * Run ``` yarn ``` or ``` npm i ```